ItalyPaleAle/unlocker/README.md

 - **`bind`** (optional, default: `0.0.0.0`):
   Address/interface to bind to.
   Environmental variable name: `UNLOCKER_BIND`
+- **`tlsCert`** (optional, default: `tls-cert.pem` in the same folder as the `config.yaml` file):
+  Path to a TLS certificate (PEM-encoded), or alternatively the entire PEM-encoded certificate as a string.
+Note that while this value is optional, a TLS certificate is **required** (even if self-signed).
+  Environmental variable name: `UNLOCKER_TLSCERT`
+- **`tlsKey`** (optional, default: `tls-key.pem` in the same folder as the `config.yaml` file):
+  Path to a TLS key (PEM-encoded), or alternatively the entire PEM-encoded key as a string.
+Note that while this value is optional, a TLS certificate is **required** (even if self-signed).
+  Environmental variable name: `UNLOCKER_TLSKEY`
 - **`allowedIps`** (optional):
   If set, allows connections to the APIs only from the IPs or ranges set here.
 You can set individual IP addresses (IPv4 or IPv6) or ranges in the CIDR notation, and you can add multiple values separated by commas.
 For example, to allow connections from localhost and IPs in the `10.x.x.x` range only, set this to: `127.0.0.1,10.0.0.0/8`.
   Note that this value is used to restrict connections to the `/wrap`, `/unwrap`, and `/status` endpoints only.
 It does not restrict the endpoints used by administrators to confirm (or deny) requests.
   Environmental variable name: `UNLOCKER_ALLOWEDIPS`
 - **`origins`** (optional, default is equal to the value of `baseUrl`):
   Comma-separated lists of origins that are allowed for CORS.
 This should be a list of all URLs admins can access Unlocker at.
-Alternatively, set this to `*` to allow any origin.
+Alternatively, set this to `*` to allow any origin (not recommended).
   Environmental variable name: `UNLOCKER_ORIGINS`
+- **`sessionTimeout`** (optional, default: `300`, i.e. 5 minutes):
+  Timeout for sessions before having to authenticate again, in seconds.
+This cannot be more than 3600 (1 hour).
+  Environmental variable name: `UNLOCKER_SESSIONTIMEOUT`
+- **`requestTimeout`** (optional, default: `300`, i.e. 5 minutes):
+  Default timeout for wrap and unwrap requests, in seconds.
+This is the default value, and can be overridden in each request.
+  Environmental variable name: `UNLOCKER_REQUESTTIMEOUT`
+- **`tokenSigningKey`** (optional, will be randomly generated at startup if empty):
+  String used as key to sign state tokens.
+If left empty (recommended), it will be randomly generated every time the app starts
+  Environmental variable name: `UNLOCKER_TOKENSIGNINGKEY`
+- **`cookieEncryptionKey`** (optional, will be randomly generated at startup if empty):
+  String used as key to encrypt cookies.
+If left empty (recommended), it will be randomly generated every time the app starts
+  Environmental variable name: `UNLOCKER_COOKIEENCRYPTIONKEY`

 > To generate a self-signed TLS certificate, you can use:
 >